cobwebos/docs/articles/hdinsight/hadoop/apache-hadoop-hive-java-udf.md

 ## <a name="use-the-udf-from-hive"></a>在 Hive 中使用 UDF

-1. 通过输入以下命令从 SSH 会话启动 Beeline 客户端：
+1. Start the Beeline client from the SSH session by entering the following command:

     ```bash
     beeline -u 'jdbc:hive2://localhost:10001/;transportMode=http'